kubeshop/testkube/docs/scripts-running.md

 ```

-TestKube will inform us about possible commands to get scripts:
+Testkube will inform us about possible commands to get scripts:

 - `kubectl testkube scripts execution 615d6398b046f8fbd3d955d4` to get execution details
 - `kubectl testkube scripts watch 615d6398b046f8fbd3d955d4` to watch current pending execution (watch will also get details in case when script is completed and is good for long running scripts to lock your terminal until script execution completes)